astonix/lorawan-stack/doc/content/guides/getting-started/configuration.md

 Read the CockroachDB documentation for setting up a highly available cluster.

-We also need to configure [Redis](https://redis.io/), in this guide we'll use a single instance of Redis.
+We also need to configure [Redis](https://redis.io/).
+In this guide we'll use a single instance of Redis.
 Just as with the SQL database, find a recent tag of the [redis image on Docker Hub](https://hub.docker.com/_/redis?tab=tags) and update it in the `docker-compose.yml` file.
 Again, make sure that the `volumes` are set up correctly so that the datastore is persisted on your server's disk.
+Note that {{% tts %}} requires Redis version 5.0 or newer.

 The simplest configuration for Redis will look like this: